-The goal is to obtain central line access if at all possible - umbilical arterial and umbilical venous access is preferred.
+The goal is to obtain central line access - umbilical arterial and umbilical venous access is preferred.
 If unable to obtain umbilical access, a peripheral arterial line for continuous blood pressure monitoring/lab draws and/or a peripheral IV will be inserted.